-The cuisine will be inspired by Gert Alpert’s alpine-style cooking, but a chef has not been hired at this time, Bernamoff said.
+The inn-and-restaurant cuisine will be inspired by Gert Alpert’s alpine-style cooking, but a chef has not been hired at this time, Bernamoff said.

 “Gert set a very high bar in terms of food quality and approach.
 I think the hope is to maintain an alpine cooking menu, but it’s 2021, people have other wants and desires, people are definitely a little more health-conscious than they were in 1985,” he said.
 “We haven’t nailed anything down yet.”